|Best portable misting fan||Lasko 7050 Misto Outdoor Misting Fan||Check Price||

 Summer can be brutal.
-Not only uncomfortable, high temperatures can also be dangerous for plants, pets, and people.
+Not only uncomfortable, but high temperatures can also be dangerous for plants, pets, and people.
 It starts with inconvenient sweating that can lead to dehydration.
 If you stay in the heat without relief, next comes heat stroke and heat exhaustion—both conditions are serious and require medical attention.
 Keeping cool during the summer isn’t just pleasant, it’s important, and an outdoor misting fan can help.

 Sure, just a standard outdoor fan, strategically placed and oscillating, can move air, making a breeze.
 And, paired with shade, that might be enough to cool down your outdoor space.
 But once summer has settled in with high temps in the 90s, a fine mist added to the moving air will provide more cooling effects.
 And the best part, depending on your humidity level, is that most times you won’t feel wet from the fine mist blowing in your direction.

 Depending on your budget and needs, there are options like a budget-friendly misting fan conversion kit or a cordless misting fan, perfect for a camping trip.
 For more consistent use, there are misting fans that use a garden hose and electrical cord.
 And for high-end outdoor entertainment areas that look like a Caribbean all-inclusive, you can have professionally installed outdoor oscillating fans, just like the restaurants use.

 De-MIST-ifying how these outdoor fans work

 It’s the science of cooling.
 The basic concept starts with an electric fan and a water supply (most likely a water hose).
 Outdoor misting fans take tiny water droplets and emit them through nozzles directly into the airflow of the fan.
 Using the thermal concepts of convection, conduction, and evaporation (remember those from your high school science class), the fan creates a cooler outdoor environment.